Atemoya

 Atemoya (Annona cherimola × squamosa) was developed by crossing cherimoya (A. cherimola) with sugar-apple (A. squamosa).
-Natural hybrids have been found in Venezuela and chance hybrids were noted in adjacent sugar apple and cherimoya groves in Palestine during the 1930s and 1940s.
+Natural hybrids have been found in Venezuela and chance hybrids were noted in adjacent sugar apple and cherimoya groves in British-Mandate Palestine during the 1930s and 1940s.

 The first cross was made in 1908 by P.J.
 Wester, a horticulturist at the USDA's Subtropical Laboratory in Miami.
 The resulting fruits were of superior quality to the sugar-apple and were given the name "atemoya", a combination of ate, an old Mexican name for sugar-apple, and "moya" from cherimoya.
 Subsequently, in 1917, Edward Simmons at Miami's Plant Introduction Station successfully grew hybrids that survived a drop in temperature to 26.5 °F, showing atemoya's hardiness derived from one of its parents, the cherimoya.

 The atemoya, like other Annona trees, bears protogynous, hermaphroditic flowers, and self-pollination is rare.
 Therefore, artificial, hand pollination almost always guarantees superior quality fruits.
 One variety, 'Geffner', produces well without hand pollination.
 'Bradley' also produces fair crops without hand pollination, but the fruit has a habit of splitting on the tree.
 Atemoyas are sometimes misshapen, underdeveloped on one side, as the result of inadequate pollination.

 An atemoya flower, in its female stage, opens between 2:00 and 4:00 pm; between 3:00 pm and 5:00 pm on the following afternoon, the flower converts to its male stage.